Loverboy (Mariah Carey song)

-"Loverboy" is a song by American singer and songwriter Mariah Carey.
+"Loverboy" is a song by American singer-songwriter Mariah Carey.
 It was released on June 19, 2001, by Virgin Records America as the lead single from her eighth studio album Glitter, the soundtrack to the 2001 film of the same name.
 Written and produced by Carey, Larry Blackmon, Thomas Jenkins and Clark Kent, "Loverboy" is built around a sample from "Candy" by the funk band Cameo, who are also featured on the track.
 Lyrically, the song finds Carey fantasizing about her loverboy, a man that will fulfill her physical and sexual desires.
 The recording was accompanied by an official remix, titled "Loverboy Remix", featuring guest artists Ludacris, Da Brat, Shawnna and Twenty II.

-The track was subject to controversy, following reports that Jennifer Lopez and Tommy Mottola (Carey's ex-husband) stole the idea of sampling the singer's original planned sample, Yellow Magic Orchestra's "Firecracker", over a month after Carey had signed for it.
-Since Carey's Glitter was to be released over a month after Lopez's album, she changed the song's melody to sample from "Candy" instead.
+The track was subject to controversy, following confirmed reports that Carey's ex-husband Tommy Mottola stole the idea of sampling the singer's original planned sample, Yellow Magic Orchestra's "Firecracker", in favor of Jennifer Lopez over a month after Carey had signed for it.
+Since Carey's Glitter was to be released over a month after Lopez's album J.Lo, she changed the song's melody to sample from "Candy" instead.
 Further controversy ensued following its release, as Carey was hospitalized for severe mental and physical exhaustion, following poorly received television appearances involving both the song and album.

-After the song's release in the United States, "Loverboy" stalled on the Billboard Hot 100 at number two due to weak radio airplay.
-The single jumped 58 spots on the Billboard Hot 100 the week ending August 4, 2001, with sales driven by a Virgin promotion offering the CD for a bargain-priced 49 cents.
+After the song's release in the United States, "Loverboy" stalled on the Billboard Hot 100 due to weak radio airplay.
+The single jumped 58 spots to number two on the Billboard Hot 100 for the week ending August 4, 2001, with sales driven by a Virgin promotion offering the CD for a bargain-priced 49 cents.
 "Loverboy" only spent 14 weeks on the chart.
 It also became Carey's first lead single to not reach number one.
 Though it peaked at number one in Croatia and reached the top 10 in Australia and Canada, the song failed to garner strong charting elsewhere, reaching the top 20 in Portugal, Italy and the United Kingdom.

 "Loverboy" received generally mixed reviews from music critics; many called the song unoriginal and dated while others felt that the featured artists (primarily on the remix version) overpowered Carey and made the song disorganized.
 A music video, directed by David LaChapelle, was shot for both versions of the song.
 The first version features Carey as a scantily-clad car girl, waving a flag as her loverboy finishes a race.
 The video for the remix version features similar footage, only including shots of the song's guests in race-cars during their verses.
 She performed "Loverboy" live on The Sweet Sweet Fantasy Tour in 2016, as well as her Caution World Tour in 2019.

-In 2020, the original "Firecracker"-sampled version of "Loverboy" was included on Carey's eighth compilation album The Rarities and was released as a limited edition double a-side Japanese single in December 2020.
+In 2020, the original "Firecracker"-sampled version of "Loverboy" was included on Carey's eighth compilation album The Rarities and was released as a limited edition double A-side Japanese single in December 2020.